 Student Health Services is offering limited services during the Ohlone College campus closure.

 · Mental Health: telehealth mental health appointments are available!
 This can be done on a phone or a laptop.
-Student Health has two ASL fluent mental health counselors for our deaf and hard of hearing population as well.
+Student Health has an ASL fluent mental health counselor for our deaf and hard of hearing population as well.
 Please email us at email@example.com to set up an appointment.

 · Limited medical services are also available by telephone, including prescription refills, referrals, and basic advice.
 These services need to be scheduled, please email firstname.lastname@example.org to arrange to speak to a nurse.
 This is not an emergency service.
 If you are having a medical or mental health emergency, call 911.